Paint models with a minimal color palette. Perfect for the hobbyist on a budget, or those getting started with miniature painting!

 My list could be done with these ten, but we are allowed two extras.

 Rhinox Hide : I chose this brown because it works well with nuln oil and Ushabti Bone to make the perfect 3-color brown.

-If you’ve been following along, the goal of these 12 colors id that they all fit well together.
+If you’ve been following along, the goal of these colors is that they all fit well together.

 This is simple mathematics.
-In how many different ways can you use a specific color with your lineup of 12 colors?
+In how many different ways can you use a specific color with your lineup of twelve?

 - Dark Tone